primaulia/challenge/README.md

 - Assumed that each table will have `id` and `timestamps` values for sanity check ✅
 - `identifier`: probably some internal serial number for the model.
 A surrogate key perhaps. ✅
 - `label`: human-readable name for the customer ✅
+- Assumed that there's no further subsection within a section
+- Assumed that there's no product item that gets bundled into another product item (i.e. meal product)

 ### Menu